PRE-IPO MARKET OVERVIEW

 Investors have successfully leveraged the platform to sell their shares prior to an IPO.
-Below are companies that were available on our platform prior to their IPO.
-PTN successfully delivered proceeds (shares and/or US Dollars) to members who owned the following:
+Below are examples of companies that were available on our platform prior to their IPO, where PTN delivered proceeds (shares and/or cash) to members:

 Join the Network

 Step 1: Account Opening – Members must confirm their status as an accredited investor, review the Private Placement Memorandum (“PPM”), and complete the subscription documents.

 Step 2: KYC/AML – As a regulated entity, we are required to conduct KYC and AML checks on all members.